alisw/gsoap/README.txt

 	    std::cout << "The sum of 1.0 and 2.0 is " << result << std::endl;
   	  else
 	    service.soap_stream_fault(std::cerr);
-	}
+	  service.destroy(); // dealloc serialization and temp data }

-Compile and link with 'soapC.cpp' and 'stdsoap2.cpp' (or -lgsoap++).
+Compile the above program and link with 'soapC.cpp', 'soapcalcProxy.cpp', and 'stdsoap2.cpp' (or -lgsoap++).

 To develop a C client, use 'wsdl2h' option -c to generate pure C code.

 There are many options that you can use depending on the need to develop C applications, C++ with or without STL, or C++ proxy and server objects.
-In addition, the XML schema type mapping is defined by 'typemap.dat', located in the 'WS' folder.
+In addition, the XML schema type mapping is defined by 'typemap.dat', located in the project root and 'WS' folders.
 The 'typemap.dat' file is used to customize the 'wsdl2h' output.
 It is important to use this file for larger projects that depend in WS-* protocols, such as WS-Addressing and WS-Security.

 More information about the 'wsdl2h' and 'soapcpp2' tools and their options can be found in the gSOAP documentation and the Quick How-To page on the gSOAP Web